frontenddogma/web-development-glossary/manuscript/m.md

 : → Internet Explorer

 Multimedia
-: Content that uses a combination of different content forms such as text, audio, images, animations, video and interactive content.
+: Content that uses a combination of different content forms such as text, audio, images, animations, video, and interactive content.
 Multimedia contrasts with media that use only rudimentary computer displays such as text-only or traditional forms of printed or hand-produced material.
 Multimedia can be recorded and played, displayed, interacted with or accessed by information content processing devices, such as computerized and electronic devices, but can also be part of a live performance.&nbsp;[†](#w-multimedia)

 Multiple inheritance
 : A feature of some object-oriented computer programming languages in which an object or class can inherit characteristics and features from more than one parent object or parent class.
 It is distinct from single inheritance, where an object or class may only inherit from one particular object or class.
 Multiple inheritance has been a sensitive issue for many years, with opponents pointing to its increased complexity and ambiguity in situations such as the “diamond problem,” where it may be ambiguous as to which parent class a particular feature is inherited from if more than one parent class implements said feature.
 This can be addressed in various ways, including using virtual inheritance.&nbsp;[†](#w-multiple-inheritance)